person50605/crawl/crawl-ref/docs/quickstart.md

 Now you are in the game.
 The game screen has three parts:

  - the Map takes up the upper left part of the screen.
-In its very centre is the `@` sign (or player doll tile) which represents You.
+In its very centre is the `@` sign (or player doll tile), which represents You.
 The bright parts of the Map are the parts you can see, while places which you have visited before but cannot currently see are darkened.
  - the Message box is the large part of the screen below the map.
 It describes events as they happen and asks you questions from time to time.
- - the Stats area (to the right of the Map) contains various indicators of your health and abilities.
+ - the Stats area (to the right of the Map) contains various indicators of your health and statuses.

 EXPLORING
 ---------